Economic and Fiscal Benefits of the Florence Copper Project:

-The updated socio-economic data prepared by the L. William Seidman Research Institute at ASU predicts the following economic benefits for Florence, Pinal County and the State of Arizona:
+The updated socioeconomic data prepared by the L. William Seidman Research Institute at ASU predicts the following economic benefits for Florence, Pinal County and the State of Arizona:

 Jobs at Florence Copper will require a wide variety of skill levels and backgrounds.
-While some positions will require specific education and experience such as our hydrologists and metallurgical engineers, the majority of the jobs created by the project will NOT require a specific degree.
+While some positions will require specific education and experience such as our hydrologists and metallurgical engineers, the majority of the jobs created by the project will not require a specific degree.
 Florence Copper will create a training program for workers interested in a career in SX/EW technology, and workers could potentially begin training right out of high school.
 Other jobs including administrative assistants, security guards, welders, mechanics, electricians, accountants, and more will be required to operate the facility.

 Historically, mining jobs in the State of Arizona are high paying.
-According to the Arizona Mining Association, the average worker in the mining industry earns over $100,000 per year.
+According to the Arizona Mining Association, the average employee in the mining industry earns over $100,000 per year.
 These head-of-household wages will allow those new to the work force the opportunity to comfortably live and work in Florence.

-For a copy of the 2013 Florence Copper Project Supplement by the L. William Seidman Research Institute at Arizona State University, CLICK HERE.
+For a copy of the Florence Copper Project Supplement by the L. William Seidman Research Institute at Arizona State University, CLICK HERE.

-For a full copy of the original 2012 Florence Copper Project: Economic Impact Study by the L. William Seidman Research Institute at Arizona State University, CLICK HERE.
+For a full copy of the original Florence Copper Project: Economic Impact Study by the L. William Seidman Research Institute at Arizona State University, CLICK HERE.

 To learn more about the L. William Seidman Research Institute at the W.P.
 Carey School of Business at Arizona State University and the authors of this report, visit www.seidmaninstitute.com.

-*2013 projections are based on a conservative copper price of $2.74/lb.
+*projections are based on a conservative copper price of $2.74/lb.
 The L. William Seidman Research Institute was commissioned by Florence Copper to provide an updated forecast of economic benefits for the project.
 It utilized an Arizona-specific 2013 version of REMI, a highly sophisticated and well-respected regional input-output forecasting model, to produce numeric estimates of the benefits on the Arizona economy of economic activity such as the Florence Copper Project in Arizona.
 The report utilizes data from the U.S. Bureau of Labor Statistics, the U.S. Department of Commerce, the State of Arizona, Pinal County and other official sources to compile the study.